verhas/pyama/doc/snippet.md

 Processor(configs, "**/*.*").process()
 ```

-In the example above an `MsSnippetWriter` object and a `SnippetReader` object handles the
+In the example above, an `MsSnippetWriter` object and a `SnippetReader` object handles the
 markdown files and another `SnippetReader` object handles the Python files.
 Since the snippets
 are stored in a global variable in the snippet handler this work fine, though it would be
 cleaner to use a single instance of `SnippetReader`.